naraway/accent-front/README.md

 ---

-> It is a library-type project that defines the Accent front.
+> It is a library project that defines the Nara Way drama front.
-> It is a Nara Way v3 based project and consists of `vite` and `storybook` modules.
+> It is a project that based on Nara Way and consists of `vite` and `storybook` modules.
-> Nara Drama's `api`, `statekeeper`, and `view` are located under `lib`.
+> Nara Way drama's `api`, `statekeeper`, and `view` are located under `lib`.

 ## 1. Storybook

 `storybook`, `build-storybook`

-> Start a storybook for testing your component locally.
+> Start a storybook for testing accent component locally.
 > Or build a storybook for deployment to a server.

 ```shell